About

 Louise Baya

-I'm a person-centered counsellor working in private practice based in Leamington Spa.
-I'm an experienced and fully qualified counsellor who is a registered BACP member.
+I'm a person-centered counsellor working in private practice face to face, online & phone based in Warwickshire.
+I'm an experienced and fully qualified counsellor and EFT/Tapping ( Emotional Freedom Technique) practitioner, and a registered BACP member.
 I found my own personal experience of therapy to be life changing, which led me to want help others.

 In my late thirties, I started to notice my low mood and feelings of irritability were very present.
 On paper you could say I had ticked all the boxes, but there was something underlying, my inner-self was giving me a message.
 I started therapy and was lucky to connect with my therapist.
 For the first time in my life I felt able to trust someone with my light and dark parts of life, I was able to remove my mask and show all of me.